Where is your Ideal Location ?

 These are ideal locations we all hold dear that resonate with us on a profound level.
 We experience perhaps a simple calming of our busy minds or sometimes maybe it is something more, a moment of awe or inspiration.
 It is in these moments where we experience a true connectedness with nature.

 Yes, there are many special places ideal places unique to each of us individually.
-Collectively though we share the Ideal Location and that is that shiny ball of blue we call our home.
+Collectively though we share the Ideal Location and that is this shiny ball of blue we call our home.

 We believe our children and our children’s children deserve clean air, clean water, and preservation of nature and our resources.
 We believe nature can help make us happier, healthier and more creative, as such as humans we need to connect with and protect nature.